smv1256/smv1256/README.md

 # Bonjour!
 I'm S. M. V. :)

 Hiya!
 I'm S. M. V., a 15-yo aspiring dev from Neptune.
 To be honest, I don't know too much about programming, although I'm trying to learn.
-I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (PJS, p5js, Vanilla JS [ctx], handcrafted SVGs, Figma, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D. I've recently been experimenting with AI; hopefully, that leads to something...
+I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (Figma, PJS, p5js [used to on KA], Vanilla JS [ctx], SVGs, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D. I've recently been experimenting with AI; hopefully, that leads to something...

 I also like wires, blowing things up, and motorcycles.
 <br>A lot.